 Plex gives you one place to find and access all the media that matters to you.
-From personal media on your own server, to podcasts, web shows, and news, to streaming music, you can enjoy it all in one app, on any device.
+From personal media on your own server, to free and on-demand Movies & Shows or live TV, to streaming music, you can enjoy it all in one app, on any device.

 And, it’s really simple to start using…

-First, if you are streaming only third-party content (podcasts, web shows, TIDAL music), then you are good to go as soon as you have an account, just install an app on your phone, Smart TV, computer, or simply open up our web app on your browser!
+First, if you are streaming content provided by us or one of our partners (Movies & Shows, live TV, TIDAL music), then you are good to go as soon as you have an account, just install an app on your phone, Smart TV, computer, or simply open up our web app on your browser!

-If you are looking to set up your own personal media server to house your own stuff, there are a few more (simple!) steps to get up and running.
+If you are looking to set up your own personal media server to house your own video or music files, there are a few more (simple!) steps to get up and running.

 - Install and run the Plex Media Server on a computer (or compatible NAS device or NVIDIA SHIELD) where all your media is stored and managed in movie, TV show, home video, music, and photo libraries.